jeffreykegler/hoonlint/misc/whitespace.md

 * Its rune.

-* A one-stop horizontal gap,
+* A one-stop horizontal gap.
-  or an equivalent pseudo-join.

 * A running where
   runstep lines are aligned two stops after the anchor column.
-  Runstep lines should be separated by vertical gaps with comments at at the anchor column or aligned at the runstep lines.
+  Runstep lines should be separated by vertical gaps with comments at the anchor column as well as aligned at the runstep lines.

-* A vertical gap with comments at is the anchor column, or aligned at the runstep lines.
+* A vertical gap with comments at is the anchor column, as well as aligned at the runstep lines.

 * A TISTIS aligned at the anchor column.